The End of Rat Poisons?

 Common Questions

-What the APVMA review means and how your submission can make a difference.
+What the APVMA review means and how the submissions made a difference.

 The APVMA has proposed to suspend the registration of SGAR products for domestic use and restrict their use in other settings.
 This is a preliminary step that usually leads to cancellation (a ban), but it requires public support to be finalised.